Faleidel/minimalMastodonJs/README.md

     date: Tue, 27 Nov 2018 02:48:48 GMT

 Signed with the private key of the public key in your user object and encoded in base64.
-The mastodon server will check that the signed date is within a 30s window or else it will send you an error message.
+This is important since the mastodon server will check that the signed date is within a 30s window or else it will send you an error message.

 You can decide to sign more headers if you want.
-To do this you add the header to the headers list (like this: "date host server etag") and sign a string like this:
+To do this you add the header to the headers list (like this: "date host server etag") and sign a string like this (yes the headers must be in lower case):

     date: ...
     host: ...
     etag: ...

-The server should then send you a status code of 202 telling you it created the message.
+The server should then send you a status code of 202 telling you it created the message!